Innumii/speedcardgame/README.md

 # speedcardgame

-## How To Run
+## How To Run Client
-1. Run the following commands from repo's root directory
+1. Run the following commands from /client

         mingw32-make

         ./main

 2. Note that with each new .cpp added to the repo, it must also be added to the Makefile (will eventually switch to a better compiling process but for now just use this)

+## How to Run Server
+1. Run the following commands from /server (ensure you are using WSL in your VSCode)

+        make

+        ./server